What is electrocardiogram?

 An ECG is a safe, painless, and quick test.
 While it is carried out, no electricity is put into your body.
 Like removing a sticking plaster, you may feel some slight discomfort when the electrodes are removed from your skin- some may feel a little rash where the electrodes were attached.

 The test is performed under completely controlled conditions.
 You will be monitored carefully, and if you feel unwell or experience any symptoms, the test will be finished.

-We covered all you need to learn about the EKG test.
+We covered all you need to learn about the electrocardiogram.
 Southern Nevada Occupational Health Center has performed occupational health services for +15 years in Las Vegas.
-This center provides various services, including EKG for employers and employees.
-For more information on other services performed in this center, please visit www.snohc.com.
+This center provides various services, including electrocardiogram for employers and employees.
+For more information on other services performed at this center, see the list at the top of the page.